Skip to content

 The engine core does not assume a UI or save backend.
 Renderers, shells, and persistence layers can be replaced or extended.

-Effects and conditions are building blocks.
-Combine them in dialogue to create mechanics such as reputation systems, skill checks, crafting, or shops without modifying the engine.
+Effects and conditions compose cleanly.
+Combine them in dialogue to implement mechanics such as reputation systems, skill checks, crafting, or shops without modifying the engine core.

 Read the extending guide →